 Welcome to Norfolk

-Welcome to the Norfolk Chamber Music Festival!
+Welcome back to Norfolk for another season!
 I am delighted to share with you what we have planned.
 This summer, we will celebrate the centenary of 1918, a year in which — among many other musical events — Debussy died, Leonard Bernstein was born, and Arnold Schoenberg founded his Society for Private Musical Performance.

 Looking back one hundred years ago provides a point of reflection, as forces of rapidly advancing technology, nationalism, and world conflict created uncertainty in what would lie ahead.
 At the same time, a sense of self-determinism — a belief in the ability to choose a deliberate path for the future — was apparent.
 The world of music faced as much turmoil as the battling nations of Europe.
 French musicians rebelled from the Germanic tradition.
 Schoenberg was in the midst of his struggle to “emancipate dissonance” which would eventually lead him to create his twelve tone system.
 At the same time, composers like Debussy answered atonality by going in a completely different musical direction.
 I hope that this theme, reflected in this summer’s concerts, will give you some insight into the musical climate of the time and allow you to reflect on these composers’ ideas.

 Yale School of Music Professor Paul Berry will provide context to the theme and the pieces on each Friday night concert during his Pre-Concert Conversations.
 These lectures, along with the introduction of boxed picnic dinners, made Friday nights quite popular with last summer’s audiences.